elyawy/SpartaPipeline/utils/README.md

 # My personal python package

-This is a python package I built that allows me to import frequnet function and constant that i need.
+This is a python package I built that allows me to import frequent functions and constants, and a simpler api to the Sparta simulator.